IGME-202-2231/project-1-djkas-rit/README.md

 ### Game Description

-_The player controls a spaceship, and has to shoot down waves of enemies that descend from the top of the screen._
+_The player is in control of a spaceship, and has to shoot down waves of hostile forces that descend from the top of the screen.
+The player can move in any direction, and can fire bullets to destroy enemies.
+The player has a limited number of lives, and the game will only end when the player runs out. _

 ### Controls